Saber Rebai

-Saber Rebai (صابر الرباعي, Saber al Ruba'i; born 13 March 1967) is a Tunisian pan-Arab singer, actor, and composer of Yemeni Origin.
+Saber Rebai (صابر الرباعي, Saber al Ruba'i; born 13 March 1967) is a Tunisian singer, actor, and composer.
 He is known for his song "Sidi Mansour".
 Some albums carry the variant transliteration Saber el Rebaii.
-He has been signed since 2004 to the pan-Arab record label Rotana.
+He is one of the most well-known artists in the Arab world.

 Early life

-Reabï was born in Tunisia to a Yemeni family from Hadramout.
+Reabï was born in Tunisia.
 In 2006, while performing in Aden, he spoke about his extreme pride of his Yemeni heritage.

 Career

 Besides being an accomplished violinist, he started the singing as his profession at 17 years old impressed by singers among which Mohammed Abdel Wahab, Abd El Kader El Asaly, Wadih El Safi, Abdel Halim Hafez, Karem Mahmoud.
 Saber composed some of his songs melodies among which the song Word (Kalima).
 He worked with Hilmi Baker, Salah El Charnoubi and Dr. Abd El Rab Idriss.

 International concerts

 Saber Rebai went in tours across Europe, USA, Australia and also performed in Palestine and South Korea.
 He gave shows in the Olympia in Paris, Carthage and Cairo.